;

 Clothing sensory issues can cause your child to struggle with clothing.
 Kids who struggle with clothing sensitivities often have difficulty adjusting to brand-new clothes.
 In this article, you’ll hear a story about how I ultimately learned how to deal with this challenge and how these ideas might help you.

 Hi!
-My name is Jackie, and I’m the host of the HomeSchool ThinkTank Parenting Podcast.
-On my podcast, we talk about homeschooling, parenting, and mindset.
-I’ve also shared an episode that is about my experiences as the mother of a child who has experienced clothing sensory issues.
+My name is Jackie, and I host the HomeSchool ThinkTank Parenting Podcast.
+On my podcast and video channel, we talk about homeschooling, parenting, and mindset.
+I’ve also shared an episode that is about my experiences as the mother of a child who has clothing sensory issues.

-I know I’m not alone when it comes to kids who are picky about their clothing, so I thought I’d share this story.
-If you find yourself feeling frustrated by trying to find clothing that your child will wear, hopefully, this article can help.
+I know I’m not alone with kids who are picky about their clothing, so I thought I’d share this story.
+If you feel frustrated by trying to find clothing that your child will wear, I hope this article helps you.

 What Are Sensory Processing Issues?